-Next, let’s create an element called background-red, with its display set to block and its background set to red.
+Next, let’s create an element called background-error, with its display set to block and its background set to red.

-When we add display-none to background-red as a combo class, our first thought is thebackground-red should be set to display: none.
+When we add display-none to background-error as a combo class, our first thought is the background-red should be set to display: none.

 Because of CSS Specificity, this does not happen.
 The display property on display-none is ignored.

-Since background-red was created after display-none, it is more specific to the stylesheet and the project.
+Since background-error was created after display-none, it is more specific to the stylesheet and the project.

-The display property of background-red has more weight than the display property of display-none, which makes background-red win.
+The display property of background-error has more weight than the display property of display-none, which makes background-error win.

 Fixing with Finsweet Extension